 - A vinyl printout of the steering mat, available HERE

-- Alternatively, prepare four concentric circles for each group with diameters 48 cm, 24 cm, 16 cm, and 12 cm (draw on the floor or poster board)
+- Alternatively, four concentric circles with diameters 48 cm, 24 cm, 16 cm, and 12 cm (draw on the floor or poster board

 - Recording Sheets, available for each part (see individual sites)